Did you know the National Science Foundation offers funding to graduate students?

 For “keyword” begin broadly with the “browse” function.
 Do your first search with a general category such as “engineering” and then, using that little triangle on the left of the categories, you can try another search with a more specific keyword (but I suggest using their keywords).

 A good search has between 10 – 200 results with several that pertain to you.
-You’ll never get a perfect search with 100% of the results relevant to you.
+You’ll rarely, maybe never, get a perfect search with 100% of the results relevant to you.

 25 – 30 Minutes: Save Your Search